dustywhite7/Econ8320/SlidesCode/10 - Scipy and Optimization.md

 ![width:500px](paraboloid.png)

-In a computational optimization problem, we need to find a way to get ourselves to the minimum, and to know when we get there.
+In a computational optimization problem, we need to find a way to get ourselves to the optimum (minimum in this case), and to know when we get there.

 ---